Joychen0602/Music-Industry/README.md

 ### Dataset

-The repository includes the processed music revenue dataset (`musicdata.csv`).
+The repository includes the processed music revenue dataset (`music_data.csv`).
 No additional dataset download or preprocessing is required.

 ## Execution